A Simple Constructive Proof of Wigner's Theorem: Abstract

 \section{Abstract}

-This paper presents a constructive proof of a non-bijective, non-separable form of Wigner's theorem, that uses only a few basic facts about Hilbert spaces, including the existence of orthonormal bases and the Fourier decomposition of a vector.
-Our proof is based on a proof by Steven Weinberg from 1995, but improves on that proof with greater simplicity and generality.
-Furthermore, our proof fills in a few holes where Weinberg is not completely mathematically rigorous.
+This expository note presents a constructive proof of Wigner's theorem using only a few basic facts about Hilbert spaces, such as the existence of orthonormal bases and the Fourier decomposition of a vector.
+Our proof is based on a proof by Steven Weinberg found in the first volume of his series of textbooks on quantum field theory, but differs in a few places for the sake of greater simplicity and rigor.